Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 Going to the interview without organized evidence.
 The Philadelphia field office expects a labeled, tabbed binder.
 Walking in with a manila folder of receipts hurts your credibility.

 K-1 fiancé(e) confusion.
 A K-1 fiancé(e) visa and a spousal green card are two different routes.
-K-1 is for couples who are not yet married and intend to marry within 90 days of the spouse’s arrival in the U.S. If you’re already married, you generally do not want a K-1.
+K-1 is for couples who are not yet married and intend to marry within 90 days of the spouse's arrival in the U.S. If you are already married, you generally do not want a K-1.

 Should You Hire a Lawyer?